Puksrevolution/milestone-project-2/README.md

 Project
 ======
 ### **Project description** ###
-The purpos of this project is to showcase the knowledge of HTML, CSS & JavaScript I gained so far in this course.
+The purpose of this project is to showcase the knowledge of HTML, CSS & JavaScript I gained so far in this course.
 The task is to  build an interactive front-end site.
 The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.